 The other is that a wealthy merchant lost a child in the middle of the Edo period and dedicated a cat-faced statue of Neko Jizo to Jiseiin to pray for the rest of his soul.
 Anyway, this is the origin of Neko Jizo and not Manekineko.

-Tokonyan – The Giant Cat Waving
+Tokonyan – The Giant Waving Cat

 Maneki Neko in China – Chinese Lucky Cat

 Lucky cats are also popular in the United States and are also made as souvenirs and exported around the world.
 They are called “welcome cats”, “lucky cats” and even dollar cats.
-However, the direction of the cat's hand is opposite to Japan, as the way of waving in the west is different.
+However, the direction of the cat's hand is opposite in Japan, as the way of waving in the west is different.

 Japanese Bobtail – Mi-ke – Lucky Cat Breed

-Bobtail appeared in Japan in the 7th century.
+The Bobtail appeared in Japan in the 7th century.
 This breed variety probably came from China, because China has been sending its cats to Japan for over 1000 years.
 The breed became popular in the 90s thanks to the influence of the USA.

 September 28 – Maneki Neko Day